-The long term benefits of neoadjuvant therapy when compared with surgery alone are source of debate in many cancer areas.
+The long term benefits of neoadjuvant therapy plus surgery compared with surgery alone are a source of debate.
 In gastric, esophageal and cervical cancers only modest survival improvements have been observed with unclear risk-benefit ratios18-20.
 Significant survival benefits have been established in breast21 and lung22,23 cancers.
-Translation of clinical trial results to medical practice can be complex and is dependent on many factors.
-For example, in breast cancer, preoperative chemotherapy is currently recommended in locally advanced tumors21,24, however, the standard course of treatment for early stages of the disease is unclear25.
+Translation of clinical trial results to medical practice can be complex and depends on many factors.
+For example, in breast cancer, preoperative chemotherapy is currently recommended in locally advanced tumors21,24, however, the best course of treatment for early stages of the disease is unclear25.

 Chemotherapy: Before or after surgery?

-The scheduling of chemotherapy relative to the surgical intervention is an area of active investigation in many cancers.
-Despite potential benefits, neoadjuvant chemotherapy also has some risks when compared to treatment in the postoperative setting.
-Delaying surgery and allowing metastatic development in non-responsive tumors are potential shortcomings26.
-In breast cancer, a combined analysis of several clinical trials has not found significant differences between the efficacy of chemotherapy given before or after surgery27.
-Recent results from large clinical trials support this idea while showing that, despite similar survival outcomes, breast-conservation rates are improved with neoadjuvant chemotherapy28.
+The scheduling of chemotherapy relative to the surgical intervention is an area of active research in many cancers.
+Despite potential benefits, neoadjuvant chemotherapy also has risks when compared to treatment in the postoperative setting (adjuvant chemotherapy).
+For one thing, delaying surgery allows potential metastasis of the cancer and spread to other parts of the body – making ultimate treatment more intractable.26.
+For breast cancer, analysis of several clinical trials has not found significant differences between the efficacy of chemotherapy given before or after surgery27.
+Recent results from large clinical trials show that adjuvant and neoadjuvant chemotherapy regiments result in similar survival outcomes, but breast-conservation rates are improved with neoadjuvant chemotherapy28.

-In lung cancer, the scheduling of chemotherapy is surrounded with uncertainty and debate29.
+In lung cancer, the scheduling of chemotherapy is a subject of debate29.
+Adjuvant or neoadjuvant?
 There is lack of conclusive evidence supporting either approach and has been argued that a general solution to the question might not be found30.
 As in other cancers (including breast and colorectal), the research is focusing on the development of personalized strategies that take into account many prognostic factors31.
 Deciding on the type and schedule of therapy will become increasingly more complex but also more individualized.